-Email marketing gives businesses the opportunity to offer a personalized one-on-one communication.
+Email marketing gives businesses the opportunity to offer personalized one-on-one communication.

-That being said, marketers often fail to derive its maximum potential.
+That being said, marketers often fail to derive their maximum potential.

 In this blog post, I’ll show you how you can use email marketing to increase your brand’s visibility and credibility.

 Looking for a professional email signature?
 Create your free email signature with our easy-to-use generator.

 1. Ask for permission before sending an email

 No one likes uninvited guests.
 The same applies for the emails you send.

 No prospective customer would want to receive emails from brands they do not know or have not subscribed to.

 With the implementation of strict anti-spam laws like GDPR, you should send emails only after seeking the user’s permission.
 Sending unsolicited emails to purchased lists can harm your sender reputation and ultimately cripple your email deliverability.

 We strongly recommend you follow a double opt-in method to make sure that the subscriber is genuinely interested in hearing from you.
 All you need to do is to send an email with a confirmation link that helps you to verify the email address provided by the subscriber and build a quality list.